 Now, I’m not going to tell you that I was a hundred thousand dollars in debt after college.
 My student loan story isn’t that interesting or devastating.
+I didn’t have any servicing nightmares with FedLoan.
+I wasn’t foreced to move back home.
 But, nonetheless, student loan payments were something that crippled me financially.

 If you’re like I was, you’ve got thousands in student loan debt hanging around your neck.
 Those payments may seem normal, probably because almost everybody has them.
 But, it’s debt like this that could be holding you back from living your life to the fullest.

 Think about it: What could you do with that extra $500+ a month that you’re currently paying toward your student loans?
 Think of all the money you could save if you didn’t have to make those payments.
 Buying a house, saving for retirement, or planning that trip to Europe you’ve always dreamed of could suddenly be within reach!